Call FREE Expert Advice 0800 567 7721 | Hearing Aid Price List | 8am to 8pm 7 days a week

 Boots Hearing Care.
 The majority of this company is owned by Sonova Holdings who also own the hearing aid manufacturers Phonak and Unitron.

 Hidden Hearing.
-In 2000 Hidden Hearing were bought by William Demant Holding Group who also own the hearing aid manufacturers Oticon and Bernafon.
+In 2000 Hidden Hearing was bought by William Demant Holding Group who also own the hearing aid manufacturers Oticon and Bernafon.

 Specsavers Hearcare.
-Almost all hearing aids that they provide are their own brand of hearing aids the “Advance” range of hearing aids.
-These aids can only be programmed by Specsavers so you couldn’t take them anywhere else for servicing.
+Almost all hearing aids that they provide are their own brand of hearing aids the “Advanced” range of hearing aids.
+These aids can only be programmed by Specsavers so you can’t take them anywhere else for servicing.
 They are able to offer true branded hearing aids but they charge much more for them.

 Hearing aid manufacturers